Copy users to new projects

 2) I add a new employee and must add him to all the projects he will touch.
 Again this is one at a time - why cant I just check all the projects he has access to, specify his role and click Submit?

-#3 Updated by Alan Franzoni over 8 years ago
+#3 Updated by Alan Franzoni almost 9 years ago

 I really think this would be great.
 IMHO there could be a flag in any project, something like "inherit members from parent project" that can be selected or unselected at will.
 If unselected, the functionality should stay the same as now.